FrancescoCaruccio/deepScroll/readMe.txt

 	animSpeed:	'fast'
 });

-The plugin works by associating the rel = "name" to the name of the element to be reached.
+The plugin works by associating the rel = "id" to the id of the element to be reached.
 For example:

 Anchor link: <p rel="test" class="deepScroll"> Text </ p>

-Element to achieve: <div name="test"> ... </ div>
+Element to achieve: <div id="test"> ... </ div>